 The most important thing I've learned about natural health is, you are what you eat.
 Now I don't know why I didn't think about this for my dogs when I learned it about humans.
 My own mother taught me when I was a child to eat lots of fresh fruits and vegetables and to keep processed foods to a minimum because the more a food is processed, the less nutrition it has.

-Then why on earth did I let years of dog food commercials kept me from thinking for myself?
+Then why on earth did I let years of dog food commercials fog my brain and keep me from thinking for myself?
 What a dummy!
-Dog health doesn't come in a bag, a box or even a pill.
+Dog health doesn't come in a bag, a box or a drug.

 A Human Example